Tensor Networks for Explainable Machine Learning in Cybersecurity: Adversary-Generated Threat Intelligence

-In practice, our MPS model achieves remarkable results: we see that by fine-tuning the thershold, an average of 83.5\% of incident-report events are correctly identified as anomalies, and all attack types are detected (100\% attack detection rate).
-Moreover, the average false positive rate (FPR) stands at a manageable 1.39\%, substantially narrowing the search space for analysts by 98.61\%.
-As shown in Fig. \ref{Fig1}, the FPR decreases when increasing the virtual bond dimension of the TN, outperforming in this metric many traditional machine learning methods and comparing to that of autoencoders.
-These FPR values are achieved while maintaining a high detection precision of 92.3\%.
 Notably, the results could be improved even further by increasing the MPS bond dimension, and/or by using more complex TN structures, able to capture more subtle correlations in the model.
 Last but not least, our MPS model can be scaled easily to datasets with a huge number of features, and is remarkably memory-efficient, on top of being accurate (as shown) and explainable.
 This last property is what we discuss in detail in the next section.